 Flexible learning to suit you

-Because this programme is taught and studied entirely online, you can study and complete it from anywhere in the world, with no need to ever visit campus.
+Because this postgraduate programme is taught and studied entirely online, you can study and complete it from anywhere in the world, with no need to ever visit campus.

-The flexible design of the programme is ideally suited to busy working professionals, with programme content accessed at the times that suit you.
-This enables you to study around work, family and other life commitments.
+The flexible design of the MPA programme is ideally suited to busy working professionals, with programme content accessed at the times that suit you.
+This enables you to study around full-time work, family and other life commitments.
 It also means that you can continue to work and earn, without needing to take a career break.

 You will study in a collaborative online learning environment where you will interact with and learn from fellow professionals from similar fields based all over the world, representing a unique global networking opportunity.

 You will be taught and guided by a highly skilled team with a global reputation for its teaching and research.
 In 2021, the University of York was ranked 22nd in the world for social policy and administration in the QS World University rankings, demonstrating the outstanding global credentials of the University in this field.